funny0facer/fan-control/readme.md

 # PWM fan control for raspberry pi

-## Selecting the right target
-see `.vscode/settings.json` and `.cargo/config.toml` for "native" cross compiling.

-for easier cross compilung use `cross build --release  --target aarch64-unknown-linux-gnu`.
+## Cross compiling
 cross can be install by using `cargo install cross`

+I use it for easier cross compiling.

+`cross build --release  --target aarch64-unknown-linux-gnu` for pi5 64bit and respectively `cross build --release --target armv7-unknown-linux-gnueabihf` for pi4 32bit.

 # Usage
 Copy `fancontrol.service` to `/etc/systemd/user/` on your raspberry pi.
 Then enable the service by `systemctl enable fancontrol --user` and reboot.
 This program is intended to run as regular user, not as system or root.